-I am a member of the International Federation of Professional Aromatherapists – IFPA, who are one of the largest professional aromatherapy practitioner organisations in the world, and has a respected voice in the field of Complementary and Alternative Medicine – CAM.
-IFPA has a strong codes of ethics and practice, you can find more information from http://www.ifparoma.org
+I am a member of the International Federation of Professional Aromatherapists – IFPA, which is one of the largest professional aromatherapy practitioner organizations in the world and has a respected voice in the field of Complementary and Alternative Medicine – CAM.
+IFPA has a strong code of ethics and practice, you can find more information from www.ifparoma.org.

 I am also a registrant of the Complementary and Natural Healthcare Council – CNHC which was set up in 2008 with funding and support from the UK Government.
 Their purpose is to protect the public.
 You will be able to find useful information on their website www.cnhc.org.uk